uhasker/getting-things-done-in-next-js/src/chapter3/02-an-http-primer.md

 This makes sense since the browser is running on your client and the server (mostly) doesn't have access to it.

 This also means that we will often need to transmit data from the client to the server (and the other way around).
-When writing a web application, the most common way to do so is by using the HTTP procotol.
+When writing a web application, the most common way to do so is by using the HTTP protocol.

-## Requests and Responses
+### Requests and Responses

 The **HTTP protocol** is a **request/response protocol**, i.e. HTTP clients send requests to an HTTP server and receive responses in return.